TobasFlightControl/tobas_wiki/docs/installation.md

 # Installation

-## Dual Booting Ubuntu 20.04 LTS
+## Setting Up Dual Boot with Ubuntu 20.04 LTS

 ---

-Tobas operates on Ubuntu 20.04 LTS.
+Tobas is optimized for Ubuntu 20.04 LTS.
-For Windows users, while it's possible to use WSL (Windows Subsystem for Linux), there have been reports of issues.
+For Windows users, although WSL (Windows Subsystem for Linux) is an option, it has shown some compatibility issues.
-Therefore, a native installation (dual booting with Windows) is recommended.
+Hence, a dual-boot installation with Windows is the recommended approach.

-Installing Tobas on Your PC
+## Installing Tobas on Your PC

 ---

+Follow these steps to install Tobas on your computer:

-Unzip the tobas-x.x.x.zip file into your installation directory.
+First, extract the 'tobas-x.x.x.zip' file into your chosen installation directory.
-The installation directory can be the home directory or any other location of your choice.
+This can be your home directory or any other preferred location.
+Use the following commands in the terminal:

 ```bash
 $ sudo apt install -y unzip